 Examsoft Examplify was developed by Examsoft and is part of an end-to-end assessment management platform.
-Examsoft Examplify is an application that works similar to a word processor but with specialized security and backup (saves your exam data every 60 seconds to your local storage) features.
+Examsoft Examplify is an application that works similar to a word processor but with specialized security and backup (saves your exam data every 30-60 seconds to your local storage) features.
 If for any reason, your computer freezes up and need to be restarted, Examsoft Examplify will relaunch and resume from the last point before the computer malfunctioned.
-When exiting your exam, Examsoft Examplify will do a final save onto your local hard drive before encrypting the exam file.
-Examsoft Examplify will then look for an Internet connection to upload your exam file.
-After you have successfully uploaded your exam, you will receive a notification from Examsoft.
-Alternatively, you can check your exam upload history on Examsoft‘s site to verify that your exam has been uploaded and processed.
+When exiting your exam, Examsoft Examplify will do a final save onto your local hard drive before encrypting the exam answer file and then uploads your exam answer file to Examsoft’s exam online processing system.
+After you have successfully uploaded your exam answer file, you will receive a notification from Examsoft.

 Need to have more details about anything exam related?
-Then, visit the Office of Assessment’s page for SCU LAW Exam takers.
+Then, you must visit the Office of Assessment’s page for SCU LAW Exam takers.

 Deciding on the minimum laptop or computer specifications for Law School and for Examsoft’s exam taking software?
 Then click here .

-For In-class exams, Examsoft Examplify can be these three modes:
+For In-class exams, Examsoft Examplify can be used in these three modes:

 - “Secure” mode, Examsoft Examplify will fully take over your entire OS desktop and prevent you from accessing the Internet along with any applications on your desktop.
 You are essentially locked into exam taking application until you have successfully submitted your exam.